 “Have a brokerage account?”

-“No Schedule D, either he had no capital transactions on any kind, or he keeps cash in the bank.
+“No Schedule D, either he had no capital transactions, or he keeps cash in the bank.
 It shows interest income of thirty thousand from one bank.
 At the low rates for the last couple of years, that translates into two and a half to three million of principle.
-His pension is forty five thousand a year, social security would add another two thousand or so.”
+His pension is sixty five thousand a year, social security would add another twenty four.”

 “A hundred grand a year at least, nice lifestyle for Lincoln Nebraska.
 He married?”